Workable/orka/docs/request-context.md

 This list can be modified by changing `config.requestContext.istioTraceContextHeaders.headers`.

+### Header Propagation
+Cloudflare headers are appended to the context by default as long as the current nodejs version supports AsyncLocalStorage (async_hooks).

+If option `config.request.headerPropagation` is enabled, orka propagates any header specified in its whitelist.

+By default the following headers are propagated:
+- cf-ray

+The whitelist can be overriden by changing `config.requestContext.headerPropagation.headers` value.

 ### Configuration

 If you don't specify anything in your `config.requestContext` it defaults to: